-- Not be on the Federal Excluded Parties List , (click
+- Not be on the Federal Excluded Parties List, (

-- Be in Good Standing with the Illinois Secretary of State, as applicable) (click
+- Be in Good Standing with the Illinois Secretary of State, as applicable) (

-HERE to verify).
-(NOTE: the following types of organizations have been deemed EXEMPT from this requirement: school districts, colleges, universities, regional offices of education, special education joint agreements and education for employment consortiums.;
+Verify Good Standing).
+(NOTE: the following types of organizations have been deemed EXEMPT from this requirement: school districts, colleges, universities, regional offices of education, special education joint agreements and education for employment consortiums.);

-- Not on the Dept. of Healthcare and Family Services Provider Sanctions list.
+- Not be on the Department of Healthcare and Family Services Provider Sanctions list.

 Fiscal and Administrative Risk Assessment (ICQ)

 Entities must complete a fiscal year 2018 Internal Controls Questionnaire (ICQ) as the Fiscal and Administrative Risk Assessment.
 The ICQ is completed once, annually for each fiscal year.
 All state agencies will utilize the results of the ICQ.
 The entity can access the ICQ from the grantee portal.
-The portal provides access to prior year ICQ responses for those entities that received grants in FY17 and the FY18 ICQ template that must be completed prior to making application for an FY18 grant.
+The portal provides access to prior year ICQ responses for those entities that received grants in fiscal year 2017.
+The fiscal year 2018 ICQ template must be completed prior to making application for a fiscal year 2018 grant.
 The ICQ should be completed by someone with financial or accounting experience.

 GATA@isbe.net or 217-782-5630.